lukemader/lukemader.github.io/assets/markdown/talks.md

 Under certain conditions, in their 1963 paper Jaynes and Cummings argued that we can replace the Quantum Rabi model with the Jaynes-Cummings model through the rotating wave approximation.
 This was physically motivated and confirmed by experiments, and a rigorous justification was recently published in 2024 by Burgarth, Facchi, Hillier, and Ligabò by showing state-dependent convergence of the respective time evolutions.

 In this talk, we explore the mathematical interest in the Quantum Rabi model.
 We start with a brief overview on the Hilbert space formulation of quantum mechanics.
 We explain what it means to rigorously approximate the Quantum Rabi model by the Jaynes-Cummings model from a mathematical perspective, providing an overview on the approach by Burgarth, Facchi, Hillier, and Ligabò.
-Finally, we introduce an approach currently being developed by myself, Robin Hillier, and Daniel Elton to justify this approximation through the homogenization theory of differential equations.
+Finally, we introduce an approach currently being developed by myself, Daniel Elton, and Robin Hillier to justify this approximation through the homogenization theory of differential equations.

 No previous knowledge of operator theory, quantum mechanics, or homogenization theory will be assumed.